How to Get Pre-Approved for a Mortgage in 2026

 Mortgage pre-approval is a formal process where a lender reviews your financial information, verifies your income and assets, checks your credit, and determines the maximum loan amount you qualify for.
 At the end of the process, you receive a pre-approval letter that you can show sellers and real estate agents to demonstrate that you are financially qualified to purchase a home.

 Pre-approval is different from pre-qualification.
 Pre-qualification is an informal estimate based on self-reported information.
 No documents are verified and no credit check is performed.
 Pre-qualification carries little weight with sellers.
 Pre-approval involves verified documentation and a credit inquiry, making it a much stronger indication of your buying power.
+The Consumer Financial Protection Bureau recommends getting pre-approved before you start shopping for a home.

 Why Is Pre-Approval Important in 2026?